ChantelleKerr/cits3403-group-project/README.md

 python3 -m unittest app/tests/foods_test.py
 ```
 ###### Selenium Tests
 The test opens up FireFox and simulates navigation that a user may take while using our website.
+You won't need to install the geckodriver as it downloads and installs it from the web.

 **Please made sure the server is running** because we are performing client side testing.

 ***Note**: This test will run for ~40 seconds*
+***Warning**: This test may not run using WSL*
 ```
 python3 -m unittest app/tests/selenium.py
 ```